photoprism/photoprism-docs/docs/getting-started/using-https.md

 ### 1. HTTPS Reverse Proxy

-To run your instance behind an [HTTPS reverse proxy like Traefik](proxies/traefik.md), we recommend that you explicitly disable TLS in PhotoPrism by setting `PHOTOPRISM_DISABLE_TLS` to `"true"` in your `docker-compose.yml` configuration:
+To run your instance behind an [HTTPS reverse proxy like Traefik](proxies/traefik.md), we recommend that you explicitly disable TLS in PhotoPrism by setting `PHOTOPRISM_DISABLE_TLS` to `"true"` in your `compose.yaml` or `docker-compose.yml` configuration:

 ```yaml
 services: